ruanbekker/docker-vscode-server/README.md

 ## Usage

 You can either build it yourself or use my dockerhub images.

+The password is controlled by using the environment variable `PASSWORD`, if its not set, the password value will be in `~/.config/code-server/config.yaml`

 ### Build